softwaredesign-uandes/architecture-reviews/vscode/evolution.md

 #### Decision

-- Use Monaco as Editor in the workbench layer
+- Use Monaco as editor in the workbench layer

 #### Status: Implemented

 #### Consequences

-- Make the workbench layer able to provide framework viewlets (Explorer, status bar, menu, etc.)
+- Make the workbench layer able to provide framework viewlets (explorer, status bar, menu, etc.)
-- Integrate the debugging funtion in the editor
+- Integrate the debugging function in the editor

-### ADR 4: Architecture for extensions
+### ADR 4: Architecture for extensions (during the evolution)

+#### Context

+- The editor only have the base functionalities (in beta version)
+- The editor should be extensible with more functionalities

+#### Decision

+- Implement an extension archicture, where extensions run isolated in a different proccess
+- Create an Extension API

+#### Status: Implemented

+#### Consequences

+- The editor have more functionalities
+- Since the extensions run in a separate process, vscode performance is improved

-### ADR 5: Removal of languages layer
+### ADR 5: Removal of languages layer (during the evolution)

+#### Context

+- The laguages supported by vscode are implemented by the language layer and by extensions
+- The unification of the languages support is needed

+#### Decision

+- Migrate all the language support to extensions
+- Remove the language layer

+#### Status: In progress

+#### Consequences

+- Regardless of the language, its support for vscode is handled the same way
+- A lot of effort dedicated to the migration of languages supported by the language layer to be supported by extensions
+- Since the extensions run in a separate process, the performance of language support is improved